 A PhD or Doctorate usually takes three years to complete, if studied full time.
 The British PhD does not have a substantial taught element, rather it relies on original research.

-Moving overseas to live and study in a country where you need to speak in a different language can be daunting.
-We offer an English Support Programme to increase your English skills and knowledge once you've started here.
+Moving overseas to live and study in a country where you need to speak and write in a different language can be daunting.
+We offer a free 10 week English support course to increase your English skills and knowledge once you've started here.
 It's also a great way to make new friends.

 Student Life in Dundee

 While at Dundee you can immerse yourself in Scottish culture (there's more to it than just tartan and shortbread!) and explore the scenic beauty of Scotland.
 Mountains, lochs and glens are all within easy reach, and the rest of the UK is also well served by public transport.
 If that's not enough, you'll only be a short flight away from mainland Europe too.

 For undergraduate courses: if you have taken international school leaving qualifications such as A Levels or the International Baccalaureate (IB), the entry requirements are detailed on the individual undergraduate course pages.